s2nmt/GIT_Series/08_Convention_commit/README.md

 - Automatically determining a semantic version bump(based on the types of commits landed).
 - Communicating the nature of changes ti teammates, the public, and other stakeholders.
 - Triggering build and publish processes.
-- Making it easier for people to contribute to your projects, by allowing them to explore a more structurex commit history.
+- Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.